What Are Megapixels and How They Affect Photo Quality

 Interpolation: Creating Details Artificially

-Interpolation is different - it uses algorithms to "invent" extra pixels between those that actually exist.
+Interpolation uses algorithms to "invent" extra pixels between those that actually exist.
 It's like drawing points between two existing points.
 It can increase image size but doesn't add real new information.

 This technique is useful for digital zoom in smartphones but has limitations.
 If overdone, it can create unwanted artifacts in the image or reduce overall sharpness.